Introduction to Optimization

 "When the levels of one or more problematic subs are knocked way down compared to the others, the remaining subs have to work harder to get the same system SPL."

 This is one of the keys to maximizing SPL.
-If you have identical subs, you want them all working equally hard so as to not over-stress any particular sub or subs.
-If your subs aren't identical, that adds more complexity that we'll delve into later.
-In that later discussion, we'll talk about some procedures you can perform prior to taking your measurements with MSO.
-If you perform those procedures, all the methods and precautions we'll talk about next will still apply.
+If you have identical subs, you want them all working equally hard so that as the subs approach their limits, no subs become over-stressed compared to any others.
+If your subs aren't identical, that adds more complexity that we'll delve into in Distortion Matching For Dissimilar Subs in the Tech Topics section.
+That procedure describes a technique for setting relative sub gains to obtain approximately equal distortion in all subs near their SPL limit.
+If you perform that procedure, all the methods and precautions we'll talk about in connection with SPL maximization will still apply.

 Use Shared (Input) PEQs for Knocking Down Response Peaks